erisata/exometer_graphite/README.md

 In our sys.config we add configuration for this application (exometer_graphite).
 Here we define timings and subscriptions to metrics.

-Note that if a subscriptions in sys.config are overriden.
-Which means that, a subscription for metric name [a, b, c], datapoint min and interval 10000 will be overriden by metric name [a, b, c], datapoint min and interval 3000, if it is lower in the file.
+Note that subscriptions in sys.config are **not** overriden.
+When subscribing to the same metric and datapoint, only the first subscription from the beginning of the config file will be subscribed.
+Which means that, a subscription for metric name [a, b, c], datapoint min and interval 10000 will **not** be overriden by metric name [a, b, c], datapoint min and interval 3000, if it is lower in the file.

 Subscription format is list of subscriptions.
 Each subscription has a list of